 Valentine’s Day is next week and for those who will observe the loving occasion, it means shelling out some cash.
-While Americans will not spend as much as they do during the holiday season, it still ranks among the top holidays in terms of spending, according to the National Retail Federation.
-Last year, it said, Americans spent nearly $20 billion.
-About 55 percent of the population celebrated spending a record average of $147.94 on gifts.
+While Americans will not spend as much as they do during the holiday season, Valentine’s Day still ranks among the top holidays in terms of spending, according to the National Retail Federation.
+Spend for Valentine’s Day is projected to reach over $20 billion with consumers spending an average of $161.96 on gifts.

 - Decide how much you want to spend and stick to it.
 There’s nothing wrong with creating a budget and sticking to it.
 You have other opportunities to spoil your significant other during the year.

 - Make that dinner reservation early and research the best places that may be offering deals for the holiday.
 If you have leftover restaurant gift cards from the holidays, use them!
 It’s not re-gifting, if you spend it on yourself, too!

 - Plan ahead and be thoughtful about your gift.
 You may even be able to make something that will save you significantly over purchasing diamond earrings or cuff links.
 Plan and cook a nice candlelight meal!
 Or agree to go to your in-laws with a smile on your face!